Joseph-Edwards/FinalYearProject/README.md

  - In [dissertation_examples.py](dissertation_examples.py), you will find some examples of graphs that appear in my project write-up, and the calculation of some of their properties.
  - In [RENAME ME](RENAME ME), you fill find the code used to enumerate all small graphs, and select the ones with various nice properties.

+ The other files in this repository have various, non-graph-theory related, purposes that you are welcome to browse at your leisure, but won't offer any insight into the world of colour refinement!

 ## References
 <a id="1">[1]</a>